WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-14-Think-about-ai-systems-like-a-tester.markdown

 3. any background processing which may be affecting (non-AI) system state
 4. post processing of the AI response, and system state to produce an outcome

-In this model, the "outcome" is we were usually decide if there is a bug or not.
+In this model, the "outcome" is usually decide where bugs live.
 If the outcome cause a problem in some way, we have a bug.
 The data flowing through the system are the input to the AI, the system state outside the AI, and the response from the AI based on the inputs.